 The URL is the web address of the page you are reading. it has this format :www.name of the website.name of article you are reading.com.
 This is the first door we need to tap in to get a glimpse of what the article is all about.
 Read the URL carefully and look for the following :

 Does the URL have a domain name and if so is it appropriate for the content ?
 Students should know that a site that has a domain name ending with .edu is more likely to be relevant for academic and educational content.
 Other domain names of interest are .com, , .gov, .org.
-This does not mean that other domain names are spam or would not be irrelevant, we can also find good and credible content in other domains but this should be made clear to students.
+This does not mean that other domain names are spam or would not be irrelevant, we can also find good and credible content in other domains.

 2- When you are on a web page, make sure you check for these : " about us", " Philosophy ", " Background", " Bibliography".
 This will give you an idea about the people behind that content.